Careers at Clover Food Lab

 – Hard work feels great to you, especially when it has a purpose.
 You connect with those working alongside you.

 – You’re kind to people around you and friendly.

 – Learning new things about food excites you.

 Examples of careers at Clover

 One (pronounced Oh-neh) was a music teacher in Haiti before coming to Clover.
 You can meet him at Harvard Square where he leads our prep.

 Trevor was 18 when he started at Clover, during a sleepless time for most of us.
 We were 2 weeks away from opening CloverHFI (the first 24-hour restaurant in Cambridge) and we somehow had not staffed the restaurant.
 We decided to set up a pop-up hiring fair in the space, and get to know as many people as we could.
 Somehow we hired 40 people in less than one week.
-Three of those employees are still working with us today: Elie, Lindsey, and Trevor.
-Trevor moved from provisional employee, to team leader, and now works as an Assistant Manager at CloverHUB.
+Trevor moved from provisional employee, to leadership, and now works at CloverDTX.